 Wind barb symbols use triangular flags, and long and short lines, or barbs, to represent wind speed.
 For example, the wind barb shown here represents a wind speed of 75 knots or 37.5 meters/second.

-- a flag represents 50 knots or 25 meters/second - a long barb represents 10 knots or 5 meters/second - a short barb represents 5 knots or 2.5 meters/second.
+- a long barb represents 10 knots or 5 meters/second - a short barb represents 5 knots or 2.5 meters/second.

 When using the UNIT keyword, you can specify the following units: